 At about 10:15, after our Peace Greeting, children in grades K-5 and their teachers come to the front of the church for a brief Children's Bible Message tailored to their age group presented by one of the Elders or teacher.
 Then they are dismissed with prayer to their class for an art lesson, a seasonal or snack craft or a community service project.
 You can read more about this on the Children ministry page.

-In the sanctuary, the adults and youth continue worship and hear a message from Scripture.
+In the sanctuary, the adults and youth continue worship and hear a message from Scripture brought by an elder of the church or a pastor.
 The Bible based messages are meant to encourage, instruct, give hope, challenge and bring us into right relationship with God and others.
 Our services are liturgical- members of the congregation, both young and older, serve and participate.

 Communion(or sometimes called the Lord's Supper)is served the 1st Sunday of each month.
 The Lord’s Supper is a reminder of what Jesus did in the past, a symbol of our present relationship with him and a promise of what he will do in the future.
 It is a beautiful time of remembrance, hope and connection.